No Tags Found!

 From India, Chennai

-Many of us might have films applied on inner side of our four wheeler wind screen, back screen and window glasses.
-Since there is order from Supreme Court, all films irrespective of their colour or obstruction to vision will have to be removed.
+Many of us might have films applied on the inner side of our four-wheeler windscreen, back screen, and window glasses.
+Since there is an order from the Supreme Court, all films, irrespective of their color or obstruction to vision, will have to be removed.
 It is not simply peeling off that will be sufficient.
-Here are steps of removal separate for wind and back screen and for windows.
+Here are steps for removal, separate for the wind and back screen and for windows.

 Removal from Screens